Raynes/lein-newnew/README.markdown

 Templates are a great way to prototype and to setup a project skeleton quickly.
 When leveraged with the flexibility of leiningen and the awesomeness of clojure.

 Writing templates has been simplified.
 Now entire directories can be templated with ease!
-Although the previous templating sys still work, new templates should be specified in the format described below.
+Although the previous templating system still work, new templates should be specified in the format described below.

 Using a template is still the same.
 To use a template, eg, a 'blank-angular-website' template just type: